Braves vs. Phillies: Odds, spread, over/under - September 11

 Braves vs. Phillies Betting Trends and Insights

-- The Braves played as the moneyline favorite for nine of their last 10 games, and finished 6-3 in those matchups.
+- The Braves played as the moneyline favorite in nine of their last 10 games, and finished 6-3 in those matchups.

-- In its last 10 matchups, Atlanta and its opponents combined to go over the total seven times (all 10 games had set totals).
+- Over its last 10 matchups -- all had a set run total -- Atlanta and its opponents combined to hit the over on the total seven times.

-- The Phillies have a mark of 5-9 in contests where oddsmakers favor them by +115 or worse on the moneyline.
+- The Phillies have a win-loss record of 13-13 when favored by +105 or worse by bookmakers this year.

-- The Phillies have been underdogs twice in the last 10 games and split those matchups 1-1.
+- In three games as underdogs over the last 10 matchups, the Phillies have a record of 1-2.

-- Philadelphia and its opponents have combined to hit the over five times in the last 10 games with a total.
+- In the last 10 games with a total, Philadelphia and its opponents have failed to hit the over five times.

 Braves vs. Phillies Player Props